 While simultaneously collaborating with other artists, in 2015 Ana creates her first solo full-length piece "I am (k)not".
 With this piece, she positions herself for the first time as the author full-length stage work.
 In 2018, she starts her second piece entitled "Can a shadow have a person?" (working title).
 This project gets pre-selected by the Circus Next Platform (platform for emerging authors in the field of contemporary circus).

 Ana continues to be actively involved in gathering physical and intellectual knowledge in order to continue refining her personal performative language, a work she regularly shares in her workshops Europe wide.

-In the past few years, she has participated in masterclasses with teachers such as Sharon Fridman, Ricardo de Paula, Jozef Frucek, Bruno Caverna, Alexandre Fray, Tom Weksler, Aragorn Boulanger, and Jean-Michel Guy, who have greatly influenced her in her journey of continuously blending the boundaries between circus and dance.
+In the past few years, she has worked with teachers such as Sharon Fridman, Ricardo de Paula, Jozef Frucek, Bruno Caverna, Alexandre Fray, Tom Weksler, Aragorn Boulanger, and Jean-Michel Guy, who have greatly influenced her in her journey of continuously blending the boundaries between circus and dance.